CaiqueCastro07/test-devices/README.md

 ## Overall documentation

-*EXTERNAL_AUTH on env, the key the client should sent on headers, placed at "x-api-key" header;
+*EXTERNAL_AUTH on env, the key the client should be sent on headers, placed at "x-api-key" header;

 Pending: